programmingninjas/pypi_resources/README.txt

-This is a very simple calculator that takes two numbers and either add, subtract, multiply or divide them.
+This is a very demo project to publish on pypi